Quickstart

 const { openAppClip } = usePassage();

-const [status, setStatus] = useState('');
+const [status, setStatus] = useState("");

 const [isLoading, setIsLoading] = useState(false);